 The Killers

 On Tuesday night LB and I saw The Killers at Churchill Park Music Festival.
-The whole experience has reignited my appreciation for live music - something I lost in recent years.
+The whole experience has reignited my appreciation for live music - something I’d lost in recent years.

 The Beaches opened.
 A very fun 4 piece all female rock band.
 I joked to LB: “They’re a fun little band.
 Not sure I’d want them moving in next door.”
 LB rolled her eyes and continued dancing in the field.
-I’ve entered my NIMBY East End Townie Suburban Get off My Lawn Clint Eastwood Old Man years.
-But I still went to the music festival, didn’t I?
-I stood in the back entertaining myself with jokes born from my crippling insecurity.
+What?
+I’m a suburban dad now.
+Of course I’m uncomfortbale with all this sex.
+I still went to the music festival, didn’t I?
+I stood in the back entertaining myself with jokes born from my crippling insecurities.
 That’s what I always do in the presence of threating women.
-It’s just a matter of survival, folks.
+It’s just a matter of survival.

 Here’s my thoughts on The Killers: